magwenelab/quickQTL/README.md

 # quickQTL

-Dead simple QTL mapping for haploids based on per-site t-tests.
+Dead simple QTL mapping for haploids based on per-site test of mean differences by genotype (defaults to ANOVA).
 Returns a plot and a CSV file of p-values.

 ## Example usage